dnanexus/dxfuse/README.md

 read(0, "\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0"..., 1024) = 1024
 write(1, "\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0"..., 1024) = 1024
 ```
+The example below closes the file descriptor after writing, which closes the dnanexus file, causing subsequent writes to fail.
 ```
 # Not supported
 openat(AT_FDCWD, "MNT/project/writefile", O_WRONLY|O_CREAT|O_TRUNC, 0666) = 3